 Differentiating between Partial and Full Write-Offs

 There are two types of student loan write-offs: partial and complete.
 A partial write-off occurs when a portion of the loan debt is forgiven, reducing the overall amount owed by the borrower.
-In contrast, a complete write-off happens when the entire outstanding balance of the student loan is cancelled.
+In contrast, a full write-off happens when the entire outstanding balance of the student loan is cancelled.

 Examples of Situations Where Loans May Be Written Off